 This festival falls on the fifth day of the moon’s waxing in the month of Shravan.
-This year it falls on 2nd of August.
+It falls on 21st August, 2023.

 In this day, Cobras and Snakes are worshipped and flowers, sweets, kheer and lamps offered to them.
 Idol of Naga is made in gold, silver and other metals and bathed in milk and water and then worshipped with mantra below: